 In 2021, Israel ranked 15th in the world by total military expenditure, with $24.3 billion, and 6th by defence spending as a percentage of GDP, with 5.2%.

-In 2021, a Washington Post survey of scholars and academic experts on the Middle East indicated that 65% of these scholars described Israel as a 'one-state reality akin to apartheid'.
+In 2021, a survey by The Washington Post revealed that 65% of scholars and academic experts on the Middle East described Israel as a 'one-state reality akin to apartheid'.

 As of 2022, Arab-led parties hold about 10% of seats in the Knesset.

-In 2022, Michael Lynk, a Canadian law professor appointed by the U.N.
-Human Rights Council, concluded that the situation in Israel and Palestine met the legal definition of apartheid.
+In 2022, Michael Lynk, a U.N.
+Human Rights Council appointee, stated that the situation in Israel and Palestine met the legal definition of apartheid.

-The Economist ranked Israel as the 4th most successful economy among the developed countries for 2022.
+In 2022, The Economist ranked Israel as the fourth most successful economy among the developed countries.

-On 7 October 2023, Palestinian militant groups from Gaza, led by Hamas, launched a series of coordinated attacks on Israel, leading to the start of the Gaza war.
-Approximately 1,300 Israelis, predominantly civilians, were killed and over 200 hostages were kidnapped and taken to the Gaza Strip.
+On 7 October 2023, Palestinian militant groups from Gaza, led by Hamas, launched coordinated attacks on Israel, marking the start of the Gaza war, with significant casualties and hostages taken.

-As of October 2023, the IMF estimated Israel's GDP at 521.7 billion dollars and GDP per capita at 53.2 thousand dollars.
+As of October 2023, the IMF estimated Israel's GDP at 521.7 billion dollars and GDP per capita at 53.2 thousand, ranking 13th worldwide.

 In 2023, Ben Gurion Airport handled over 21.1 million passengers.

-In February 2024, the ICJ held public hearings regarding the legal consequences of Israel's policies in the occupied Palestinian territory, including East Jerusalem.
-Several states and international organizations argued that these practices constitute a breach of the prohibition of apartheid and/or racial discrimination.
-The International Court of Justice found systemic discrimination in breach of Article 3.
+In February 2024, the International Court of Justice (ICJ) held public hearings regarding the legal consequences of Israel's policies and practices in the occupied Palestinian territory, including East Jerusalem.
+During the hearings, 24 states and three international organizations stated that Israeli practices amount to prohibited acts of racial discrimination.
+The ICJ also found that Israel's occupation of the Palestinian territories constitutes systemic discrimination and is in breach of Article 3 of the International Convention on the Elimination of All Forms of Racial Discrimination.

 In May 2024, Israel shut down the local offices of Al Jazeera.